AnneEM78/gift-lookup-service/docs/api/create_recipient.md

----
-layout: page
----

 # Create recipient

 Creates a [`recipient`](recipient) for a gift list.
 The request body contains the new recipient details.
 You must specify the required properties for the recipient.

 ## URL